jasl/vibe_photos_v4/blueprints/phase_final/docs/04_implementation_guide.md

     - Model choices and batch sizes.
 - Database:
   - Follow the canonical M1 schema defined in `blueprints/m1/m1_development_plan.md`:
-    - A primary operational database under `data/index.db` (SQLite era) or PostgreSQL/pgvector (current builds) for canonical image metadata (`images` table with content hash and perceptual hash fields).
+    - A primary operational database backed by PostgreSQL/pgvector for canonical image metadata (`images` table with content hash and perceptual hash fields).
-    - A cache root under `cache/` (historically addressed via `cache/index.db`) for:
+    - A cache root under `cache/` for:
       - Lightweight scene classification outputs (`image_scene`) serialized as JSON plus mirrored rows in the primary DB.
       - Embedding and caption tables (`image_embedding`, `image_caption`) stored in the primary DB with vectors on disk.
       - Near-duplicate relationships (`image_near_duplicate`) derived from `images.phash`, persisted in the primary DB.
-  - Cache directories are rebuildable from artifacts plus the primary database; treat the legacy SQLite path only as a sentinel for cache location.
+  - Cache directories are rebuildable from artifacts plus the primary database.
 - Image preprocessing:
   - Normalize images (orientation, color profile) and generate:
     - Web‑friendly thumbnails (e.g. 512×512).